PAOPAKEM/PAOPAKEM/README.md

 I'm a student at the Faculty of Information and Technology at Mahidol University,

-*   🌍  I'm based in BKK
+*   🌍  I'm based in Bangkok ,Nakhon Pathom
 *   ✉️  You can contact me at [kunapoom.opr@student.mahidol.ac.th](mailto:kunapoom.opr@student.mahidol.ac.th)
 *   🧠  I'm learning React